Lovebites (band): Fami joins and first world tour (2022–present)

 Between April 2 and May 24, 2022, Lovebites accepted auditions for a new bass player.
 Applicants had to create their own bassline to a track the band created for the occasion and submit a video of them performing it.
 On October 21, Lovebites revealed 20-year-old Fami as their new bassist via a full-band performance video on YouTube.
 An active musician since high school, Fami has produced her own solo album and has nearly 650,000 subscribers on her own YouTube channel.
 Lovebites released their fourth studio album, Judgement Day, on February 22, 2023.
 The limited editions of the album include footage of the bassist audition process, including the three songs Fami played with the band during the final selection.
 Their first concerts with the new lineup were held at Ex Theater Roppongi on March 11 and 12, while the tour for the album ran from August 26 to September 24 and ended with a finale titled The Last Judgement on October 5.

 Lovebites held their first world tour, The Thin Line Between Love and Hate, between June 14 and September 12, 2024.
 It saw 17 performances in 16 cities and 10 countries, including four sold-out solo concerts in Europe and three in America.
 It included a South Korean date and an American leg, marking their first shows in both countries, and performances at the Rock Imperium Festival and Resurrection Fest in Spain, Hellfest in France, and the ProgPower USA festival in Atlanta, Georgia.
 The band's fourth EP, Lovebites EP II, was released during the tour on August 28, 2024.
 Lovebites then held the Eternal Phenomenon Tour throughout Japan from January 26 to March 13, 2025.
 It featured nine concerts, including visits to each member's hometown.
 In between dates of the tour, they had their first show in Mexico on March 1 as part of the Titans of Metal Fest.
-Lovebites held the US leg of the Eternal Phenomenon tour in nine locations in November, and are scheduled to perform at the Nippon Budokan for the first time on March 29, 2026.
+Lovebites held the US leg of the Eternal Phenomenon tour in nine locations in November.

+The band released their fifth studio album, Outstanding Power, on February 18, 2026, and performed their first concert at the Nippon Budokan on March 29.
+The latter was completely sold out and saw Lovebites announce the Outstanding Tour, their largest Japanese tour to date, which will feature ten shows in nine cities from August 29 to September 26.